 If the subject of the petition violates the restraining order, call the police.
 He or she can be arrested and charged with a crime.

-If you are a family or household member, you may file a petition for an Ex Parte GVRO by following these general steps:
+family or household member or a qualified teacher, school employee, co-worker, or employer you may file a petition for a Temporary GVRO by following these general steps:

-- File a form GV-110 requesting a Temporary Firearms Restraining Order, which is an initial ex parte GVRO that lasts 21 days.
+- File a form GV-110 requesting a Temporary Firearms Restraining Order, which is a type of GVRO that lasts 21 days.
 This must be done in person in a Superior Court and cannot be done online.
 The form can be downloaded and filled out beforehand.
-There may be a filing fee to file your petition.
-If you cannot afford this fee, ask the clerk how to apply for a fee waiver (form FW-001).
 Find contact information for your local court (California only) here.